janetjoywilson/janetjoywilson.github.io/_library/mad-miss-mimic.md

 Want more?
 Watch this [book trailer](https://www.youtube.com/watch?v=wG9ymH37TRo) as "there are things I cannot say in any voice".

-One of the characters I adored was Leonora’s aunt and so I’ll leave you with this:
+One of the characters I adored was Leonora’s aunt and so I’ll leave you with this line to reflect on:

 “My aunt Emmaline says that your story decides who you are.”